hestiacp/hestiacp-docs/web/docs/cli/commands.md

 **Options**: `PIPE`

 This function is responsible queue processing.
 Restarts of services, scheduled backups, web log parsing and other heavy resource consuming operations are handled by this script.
-It helps to optimize system behaviour.
+It helps to optimise system behaviour.
 In a nutshell Apache will be restarted only once even if 10 domains are added or deleted.

 ## v-update-sys-rrd